 “To be healthy, you need to eat more veggies!”
-We’ve probably all heard that a million times.
+We’ve probably heard that a million times.
 But it’s true.
-The majority of us probably don’t eat as many vegetables as we should.
-One of my baby steps to living a healthier life is to eat more veggies.
-If you haven’t already, check out my other posts for steps 1-6.
+The majority of us don’t eat as many vegetables as we should.
+The 7th step of my baby steps to living a healthier life is to eat more veggies.
+If you haven’t already, check out steps 1-6.
 It’s important to work on those things first, especially step 1, creating a healthy mindset.

 I see a lot of people in the health and wellness industry making healthy living too complicated for people that are just beginning their health and wellness journey.
 When in reality, it’s not as hard as we make it out to be sometimes.
 The hardest parts of healthy eating are the mindset and just making it a habit.

 To make eating lots of veggies a habit, we’ve got to know ways to use them.
-So, keep reading for some reasons why eating veggies is important (even though I think we all know that!) and some tips and ideas for eating more vegetables in your daily life.
+So, keep reading for some reasons why it’s so important to eat veggies and some tips and ideas for eating more vegetables in your daily life.

 Eat More Veggies

 I followed the Paleo diet for a while, and still do try to stick close to it (I do incorporate SOME grains and dairy now).
 The thing I love about this way of eating is that it focuses on eating real, whole foods, as close to the way they were in nature as possible.
 And that’s a concept everyone should focus on, whether they follow Paleo 100% or not.

 I’m a believer in God, and I believe he made the best foods there are.
 He gave us fruits, vegetables, nuts, seeds, animals, etc. for us to enjoy.
 And He made them loaded with all kinds of great things we need to keep us fueled and feeling our best.

 I’m not against anything made by man, but no factory can produce all the wonderful flavors vegetables and fruits naturally have.

 1. Veggies are loaded with vitamins and minerals.